wp-plugins/sunshine-photo-cart/readme.txt

 = Go PRO! =

-Get ALL our paid add-ons for an insanely discounted single price - [Buy now](https://www.sunshinephotocart.com/pro)
+Get ALL our paid add-ons for an insanely discounted single price - [Learn more](https://www.sunshinephotocart.com/pro)

 == Installation ==